Make a global category filter available from issues list at All Issues level

 Thinking about categories, i feel they should be global or have a scope.
 Project scope is a special case.
 It is useful to allow for tracker, projecttype (which at the moment is a custom field defined as a list here) or whatever as a scope.

-#18 Updated by Yuuki NARA about 3 years ago
+#18 Updated by Yuuki NARA over 3 years ago

 I agree with following opinion.